 The ability to build a workstation with more than two ports is a customer-requested feature and that’s why it exists.
 We also think it’s perfectly reasonable to use a tensiometer without a cable and without software most of the time — and this is the best way to get started.
 If you only need the extra port at the end of the build, swapping isn’t too onerous.
 If you find yourself swapping often, the expansion kit may be for you.

-A subtle but very nice benefit of having a second controller is redundancy in your toolkit.
+A subtle benefit of having a second controller is redundancy in your toolkit.
 If you break one, you can fall back to using a single controller (with cable swapping) until you can manage a warranty repair.

 Archives